Quick overview:

 Deactivate Windows 10 and Windows 11 updates for 7 days (update pause)

-The quickest and safest way to switch off updates is to suspend them for a short time.
+The quickest and safest way to turn off updates: suspend them for a short time.

 This update pause has been available since Windows 10 and also works with Windows 11:

-1. Click on the Start button and then to Settings.
+- Click on the Start button and then on Settings.
 Continue by clicking on Update and security.

 Permanently disable Windows updates in Windows 10 and Windows 11 (2 methods)

-An "update pause" is not enough for you - you want to prevent updates permanently?
+An "update pause" is not enough for you - would you like to prevent updates permanently?

-You can use the following two aggressive methods to force the permanent deactivation of the update function in Windows 11 and 10.
+Use the following two aggressive methods to force the permanent deactivation of the update function in Windows 11 and 10

 Disable Windows Update service permanently (method 1)